Jasper County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• BAC over 0.08: If your blood alcohol concentration (BAC) was 0.08% or higher, your license will be suspended for a specified period, which varies depending on prior DUI offenses.
-Consult with a DUI attorney for the exact suspension period based on your circumstances.
+• BAC Over 0.08: If your blood alcohol concentration (BAC) was 0.08% or higher, your license will be suspended.
+The length of the suspension varies depending on prior offenses.

 If You Refused Testing

-• Implied Consent Law in South Carolina: South Carolina, like most states, has an "implied consent" law.
-This means that by driving on South Carolina roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
-Refusal to do so results in an automatic license suspension, typically longer than the suspension for a first-offense DUI with a BAC over 0.08.
+• Implied Consent Law in South Carolina: South Carolina, like all states, has an implied consent law.
+This means that by driving on South Carolina roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
+Refusal to submit to testing carries significant penalties.

 The ALR/Administrative Hearing